SirDev97/clock-app/README.md

 for (let item of spanList) item.style.color = '#fff';
 ```

-I probably could of avoided this issue in the first place if I didnt select the paragraphs and span elements by tag name in my css and also if I used more utility classes in genreal, but given that this was not such a big project I didnt feel the need to do so.
+I probably could have avoided this issue in the first place if I didn't select the paragraphs and span elements by tag name in my CSS and also if I used more utility classes in general.
+Still, given that this was not a big project, I didn't feel it necessary.

 ### Useful resources

-- [Fetch with async/await](https://dmitripavlutin.com/javascript-fetch-async-await/) - This is an amazing article that answerd alot of my fetch request questions with async and await.
-I really think it's worth the read.
+- [Fetch with async/await](https://dmitripavlutin.com/javascript-fetch-async-await/) - This fantastic article answered a lot of my fetch request questions with async and await.
+I think it's worth the read.
-- [Loops in nodeLists and HTMLCollections](https://stackoverflow.com/questions/22754315/for-loop-for-htmlcollection-elements) - The top answer here really gives a good explanation on the proper ways loops should be used in a nodeList or an HTMLCollection.
+- [Loops in nodeLists and HTMLCollections](https://stackoverflow.com/questions/22754315/for-loop-for-htmlcollection-elements) - The top answer here explains the proper ways developers should use loops in a nodeList or an HTMLCollection.

 ## Author